nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 1. Open a terminal window.
 #.
 Go to the specific sample or application directory.
-   For example, the folder path is ``ncs/nrf/applications/asset_tracker`` when building the source code for the :ref:`asset_tracker` application on the nRF9160 SiP component and ``ncs/nrf/applications/connectivity_bridge`` when building the source code for the :ref:`connectivity_bridge` application on the nRF52840 SoC component.
+   For example, the folder path is ``ncs/nrf/applications/asset_tracker_v2`` when building the source code for the :ref:`asset_tracker_v2` application on the nRF9160 SiP component and ``ncs/nrf/applications/connectivity_bridge`` when building the source code for the :ref:`connectivity_bridge` application on the nRF52840 SoC component.

 #.
 Make sure that you have the required version of the |NCS| repository by pulling the |NCS| repository, `sdk-nrf`_ on GitHub using the procedures described in :ref:`dm-wf-get-ncs` and :ref:`dm-wf-update-ncs`.